raspberrypilearning/flip-treat-webcards/en/step_7.md

 **ImageName:** Knafeh.png
 **TreatName:** Knafeh
-**TreatDescription:** A dessert pastry made from syrup soaked pastry with a cheese filling.
+**TreatDescription:** A dessert pastry made from syrup-soaked pastry with a cheese filling.

 --- /collapse ---